-All investments in Paragraphs CA-2.4.15, CA-2.4.16 and CA-2.4.20 that are not common shares must be fully deducted following a corresponding deduction approach.
+All investments in Paragraph CA-2.4.20 that are not common shares must be fully deducted following a corresponding deduction approach.
 This means the deduction must be applied to the same tier of capital for which the capital would qualify if it was issued by the Islamic bank licensee itself.
-If the Islamic bank licensee is required to make a deduction from a particular tier of capital and it does not have enough of that tier of capital to satisfy that deduction, the shortfall will be deducted from the next higher tier of capital (e.g. if an Islamic bank licensee does not have enough AT1 capital to satisfy a particular deduction, the shortfall will be deducted from CET1a or 1b as applicable).
+If the Islamic bank licensee is required to make a deduction from a particular tier of capital and it does not have enough of that tier of capital to satisfy that deduction, the shortfall will be deducted from the next higher tier of capital (e.g. if an Islamic bank licensee does not have enough AT1 capital to satisfy a particular deduction, the shortfall will be deducted from CET1c).

-Investments in Paragraph CA-2.4.20 that are common shares will be subject to the threshold treatment described in Paragraph CA-2.4.23.
-The above adjustments (CA-2.4.20 to CA-2.4.22) must be aggregated and applied to CET1b to obtain a new subtotal (CET1c).
+Investments in Paragraph CA-2.4.20 that are common shares are subject to the threshold treatment described in Paragraph CA-2.4.23.
+The above adjustments (CA-2.4.20 to CA-2.4.21) must be aggregated and applied to CET1b to obtain a new subtotal (CET1c).
 This new adjusted CET1c is used for the purpose of calculating the next adjustment.